Cancer & Specified Disease Insurance

 Below is information regarding the cancer insurance program.
-Learn more about the Critical Illness policy here.
+A critical illness policy also has cancer-related benefits.

 The amount you pay depends on your selected plan level and who you cover.
 If you are paid one time per month, the full monthly rate is deducted from your pay check.
 If you are paid every two weeks, one half of the monthly rate is deducted from the first two paychecks in the month.
 If there is a third bi-weekly paycheck in the month, the premium is not deducted.
 Click here for current rates.